 7. Hashtag your way into the conversation

-If your campaign is connected to a larger national movement, such as breast cancer awareness month, a political movement, or a natural disaster, add the same hashtags associated with that larger conversation to your post.
+If your fundraiser is connected to a larger national movement, such as breast cancer awareness month, a political movement, or a natural disaster, add the same hashtags associated with that larger conversation to your post.
 This will make your post appear in feeds that people monitor for related news.
-You could also add a unique hashtag for your own campaign and use it in tandem.
+You could also add a unique hashtag for your own fundraiser and use it in tandem.
 For more details on creating and using tags on social media, see our post How to Create a Hashtag for Your Fundraiser.

 8. Thank donors by tagging them